dortania/OpenCore-Install-Guide/creating-the-usb.md

 * If you want to use OpenCore on your system, please follow the [Legacy Install](extras/legacy.md) section first, after you can continue following the **Base folder structure** section

-## Creating the USB
+## Setting up OpenCore's EFI enviroment

-Creating the USB is simple, all you need to do is format it with GUID partition map.
+Setting up OpenCore's EFI enviroment is simple, all you need to do is format it with GUID partition map regardless of operating system.
 There is no real size requirement for the USB as OpenCore's entire EFI will generally be less than 5MB.
-This changes when you're making an instller, see installer section below for more info.
+For those making a full macOS installer should read the whole page before starting as the installer section goes more into what drive size and formats are required.

 ![Formatting the USB](https://i.imgur.com/5uTJbgI.png)

-Next, we'll want to mount the EFI partition on the USB with mountEFI.
+Next, we'll want to mount the EFI partition on the USB with [mountEFI](https://github.com/corpnewt/MountEFI).
+Windows and Linux users can refer to [this post](https://noobsplanet.com/index.php?threads/how-to-mount-efi-partition-from-windows-linux-or-mac.56/)

 ![mountEFI](https://i.imgur.com/4l1oK8i.png)